mesosphere/spark-build/docs/limitations.md

 *   DC/OS Spark only supports submitting jars and Python scripts.
 It does not support R.

-*   Mesosphere does not provide support for Spark app development.
+*   Mesosphere does not provide support for Spark app development, such as writing a Python app to process data from Kafka or writing Scala code to process data from HDFS.

 *   Spark jobs run in Docker containers.
 The first time you run a Spark job on a node, it might take longer than you expect because of